EU seeks more Moderna COVID-19 vaccines, eyes deals with Valneva, Novavax | MarketScreener

 prove safe and effective in large-scale Phase III trials.

-The EU is also close to signing a contract with U.S. firm
+The EU is also close to signing a contract with U.S. company

 Novavax for up to 200 million doses of its COVID-19